-The meters are scheduled to be installed between September and December 2019 in EQUS’ Central (Innisfail) Area and between September and November 2020 for members in the North (Onoway) and South (Claresholm and Medicine Hat) Areas.
+The meters are scheduled to be installed in early 2020 in EQUS’ Central (Innisfail) Area and between September and November 2020 for members in the North (Onoway) and South (Claresholm and Medicine Hat) Areas.
 Members can find AMI project information on our website, in the member newsletters and specific information through a bill insert prior to their meter installation.
 See our Service Area map to find out which area you’re in.

 - How will I know when my meter is getting changed?